Get to Know Plattduetsche Park

 The Main Restaurant

-Our main building restaurant is open for lunch and dinner from Wednesday through Sunday, beginning at noon.
+Our main building restaurant is open at 3 p.m. on Wednesday through Friday and 12 p.m. on Saturday and Sunday.
 It features an expanded menu of both authentic German specialties and continental cuisine.
 Reservations are accepted by phone and highly recommended.

 Our main restaurant is also home to our bar, which has a juke box, big-screen HDTVs for sporting events like soccer and a large variety of German beers on tap and in bottles.